hallidayz/Grounded/BUILD_INSTALLERS.md

 1. Double-click the `.dmg` file
 2. Drag app to Applications
 3. Launch and verify it works
+4. **✅ Desktop/Launchpad Icon**: App automatically appears in Launchpad and can be added to Dock

 ### Windows
 1. Double-click the `.msi` file
 2. Follow installation wizard
 3. Launch from Start menu
 4. Verify it works
+5. **✅ Desktop/Start Menu Shortcut**: Automatically created - app appears in Start menu and optionally on desktop

 ### Linux
 1. Make AppImage executable: `chmod +x Grounded.AppImage`